tomchhoeu/Trifecta/README.md

 A variant of chess in where pieces property can be stolen by a piece that takes it.

 ## TODO
-* Promotion of pawn pieces
+* Refactor a lot of code
 * Online web server using typescript and a python flask server

 ## Gallery